Home

 Be aware, that the service manual has an error for bias adjustment.
 The correct procedure is described below.

 The bias on each channel is measured across dual resistor R740.
 So, the DC voltmeter should be connected between pins J704 (+) and J703 (-).
-Then, the voltage should be adjusted to ~10mV on each channel with the trimming resistors R742.
+Then, the voltage should be adjusted to ~10mV on each channel with the trimming resistor R742.
 It corresponds to the idling current of 25mA.

 DC offset on the left and right channels after restoration